HLTH SC 3103 - Infant, Child and Adolescent Health

 Participation Summative 10% 6, 7 Plan for first essay Formative and summative 10% 1, 6 First written essay Formative and summative 20% 1 - 7 Second written essay Summative 20% 1 - 7 Quizzes Summative 10% 1, 2 Exam Summative 30% 1 - 3, 6

 Assessment Related RequirementsN/A

-Assessment DetailParticipation: students will be required to prepare in advance for selected activities in workshops, such as a journal club and contributions based on prepared material will be assessed as well as overall engagement; half of this mark will be a peer assessment – 10% weighting
+Assessment DetailParticipation: students will be required to prepare in advance for selected activities in workshops, such as a journal club or pre-reading for discussions, and contributions based on prepared material will be assessed as well as overall engagement – 10% weighting

 Essay plan: students will be required to submit a plan for their first essay – 10% weighting

 Essays: students will be required to write two 2000 word essays, with a choice of topics and designed to allow focus and research in an area of particular interest – weighting of 20% each